trex-paxos/trex-paxos-jvm/README.md

 The progress of each node is its highest promised `N` and its highest committed slot `S`.
 The command values are journaled to a given slot index.
 Journal writes must be crash-proof (disk flush or equivalent).
 The journal's `sync ()` method must first flush any commands into their slots and only then flush the `progress`.

 The above algorithm has a small mechanical footprint.
 It is a set of rules that imply a handful of inequality checks.
 The entire state space of a distributed system is hard to reason about and test.
 There are a near-infinite number of messages that could be sent.
 Yet the set of messages that may alter the progress of a node or cause it to commit is pretty small.
 This implies we can use a brute-force property testing framework to validate that the code correctly implements the protocol documented in the paper.

+It is important to note that the examples above are the minimum information that a node may transmit.
+It is entirely acceptable that messages carry more information.
+This is not a violation of the algorithm as long as the algorithm's invariants are not violated.
+Transmitting additional information gives the following benefits:

+1. Leaders can learn from additional information added onto messages the maximum range of slots any prior leader has attempted to fix.
+That allows a new leader to move into the steady state galloping mode.
+2. Leaders can learn why they cannot lead, such as using a number much lower than any prior leader or having a lower committed index than another node in the cluster.

+It is entirely acceptable to add any information you choose into any message as long as you do not violate the protocol's invariants.
+This implementation uses the following invariants which apply to each node in the cluster:

+1. The committed index increases sequentially (hence, the up-call of `{S,V}` tuples must be sequential).
+2. The promise number only increases (yet it may jump forward).
+3. The promised ballot number can only increase.
+4. The promised ballot number can only change when processing a `prepare` or `accept` message.
+5. The committed index can only change when a leader sees a majority `AcceptReponse` message, a follower node sees a `commit` message, or any node learns about a fixed message due to a `CatchupResponse` message.

+There are some other trivial invariants; each node should only issue a response message to the corresponding request message.

+The algorithm uses only inequalities, not absolute values or absolute offsets:

+* It works similarly for three, five or seven node clusters.
+This means that the actual node numbers are immaterial; only whether a node number is less than, equal to, or greater than, the current node number.
+* Likewise, it does not matter what the actual value of any specific number is in any specific protocl message.
+It only matters if it is less than, equal to, or greater than the current promise.
+* A slot in the journal of a node may contain either no value or some value.
+* Each node can be in only one of three states: a follower node, a leader galloping in the steady state node, or a timed-out node attempting to lead by running the recovery protocol.
+* There are only two protocol messages, two protocol response messages, two learning messages, and one message to request retransmission.

+That is a relatively small set of test permutations to brute force.

 TO BE CONTINUED